Off the Wall (Atari 2600)

-Off the Wall is Atari 2600 game developed by Axlon and published by Atari Corporation in 1989.
-It is a clone of Breakout with an Asian theme.
+Off the Wall is a 1989 Atari 2600 game developed by Axlon and published by Atari Corporation.
+It is a clone of Breakout with an Oriental theme.
 Axlon was a game development studio owned by Atari founder Nolan Bushnell.
 Off the Wall was one of the last games released by Atari for the 2600.
+It contains a 16K ROM.

 Unlike Breakout and Super Breakout, Off the Wall is controlled with a joystick and not the paddle controllers.

 Gameplay

 Players take control of the hero Kung Fu Lu, and the objective is to smash through an evil wall to kill a dragon that has been tormenting villagers.
 In the game, Lu receives several power-ups to achieve his goal, and he must overcome a bat that stands in his way.